indobenchmark/tutorials/_posts/2020-10-18-basic-pytorch.md

 </div>
 </div>

 <b>Welcome</b> to the first tutorial on Natural Language Processing (NLP) in the world of deep neural networks.
-Our goal is to enable everyone to grasp the knowledge in applying deep learning to NLP, no matter if you are a scientist, an engineer, a student, a doctor, or anything else.
+Our goal is to enable everyone to grasp the knowledge in applying deep learning to NLP, no matter if you are a scientist, an engineer, a student, or anything else.
 We will guide you to go step-by-step with easy-to-follow examples using real data.

 <!--more-->